THE LODE PROJECT

 Where can I find the current rate of exchange between AGX Coin and the reserved silver bullion?

 AGX Coins are anchored to the reserved silver bullion in the vaults and then tethered to it cryptographically by blockchain architecture.
 This rate of exchange will, in the future, be posted live on the LODE website in multiple fiat currencies to provide merchants and speculators with a baseline for price discovery when settling commerce.
 Merchants are free to price their products and services however they choose and are not subject to mandates or pricing schedules.
 All parties to AGX Coin settlements are expected to conduct themselves with integrity and honesty.
 The LODE Association is not a third-party to any transaction between members or users and cannot be held liable for transactions or transmissions between private parties.

-AGX Pay is the system for awarding AGX Coins as micropayments (rewards) via a progressive payment protocol to LODE Token holders as the monetary mass expands.
+AGX Pay is the system for distributing AGX Coin micro-payouts via a progressive blockchain protocol to LODE Token holders as the monetary mass expands.

 How do I register for the LODE Project?